aterhaar/GitHubBasics/README.md

 What's GitHub?

-The DC Legal Hackers GitHUb organization:
+The DC Legal Hackers GitHub organization:
 1. We are [Legal Hackers](http://legalhackers.org/).
 2. We encourage you start projects within the DC Legal Hackers org.
 If you do, be sure to add a [MIT license](http://choosealicense.com/).